mozilla/areweslimyet/faq/faq.md

 ## What is this site?

-''Are We Slim Yet?'' is a Firefox memory benchmark as well as a site for visualizing the data it produces over time.
-The aim is to track Firefox's memory footprint, both to measure its progress over time, and to catch any regressions that are introduced.
+''Are We Slim Yet?'' is a Firefox memory benchmark as well as a site for visualizing the data it produces.
+The aim is to track Firefox's memory footprint.
+Both to measure its progress over time, and to catch any regressions that are introduced.

 ''Are we Slim Yet?'' was created by John Schoenick of Mozilla's [MemShrink][]